fintech80TSG/chengdu80-preliminary-contest/operation-manual/upload-download-data.md

 **aws s3 cp s3://chengdu80final-topic/topic1 ./root/**
 {% endhint %}

-If there are large files on the windows side that cannot be uploaded or downloaded, you can use the official free tool S3 Browser
+If there are large files on the windows side that cannot be uploaded or downloaded, you can use the official free tool S3 Browser.